 If you’ve got an upcoming project, or just want to learn more about 3D printing at Ogle, give our team a call on 01462 628 661 to book your visit.

 Full colour and texture finishes can be applied to your 3D printed part.
 In addition to standard finishing options, the Ogle paint department really get creative.
 So, if there’s a finish or colour you need to achieve for your project, just ask.
-This attention-to-detail results in stunning and visually accurate prototypes to within +/-0.1mm per 100mm of the design.
+This attention-to-detail results in stunning and visually accurate prototypes.